anthonyhu/anthonyhu.github.io/_posts/2019-12-07-research-workflow.md

 Fetch data time: 2ms, model update time: 7ms
 ```

-We monitor how long fetching one batch takes (2ms) -- if it's too slow, we might need more workers -- and how long
+We monitor how long fetching one data batch takes (2ms) -- if it's too slow, we might need more workers -- and how long
 a single model update takes (7ms).
 Optimising these two values will result in an overall lower training time (indicated
 by 'time left').